 Don’t get discouraged when you fail to see overnight results or when you fall off track and need to get back to it.
 As with anything worth accomplishing, there is a barrier to entry.
 There is a learning period that makes it hard to do that thing.
 Expect the challenges, and keep going.

 Keep finding more sources of information and inspiration.
 Take your progress in any small increments you can get.

 Overall, the formula is simple, as I laid out at the beginning of this post: Just lock-in that calorie deficit, be patient over time, and your belly fat will have no choice but to be burned off.

 You’ll have your six-pack abs soon enough.
-Add in compound exercises and a higher protein intake, and you can have an overall much more jacked physique in a few months.
+Add in strength training and a higher protein intake, and you can have an overall much more jacked physique in a few months, as well.

 If you liked this guide and don’t want to forget anything, save the Pin below to your Pinterest “vegan fitness or “plant-based diet” board!